sap-tutorials/Tutorials/tutorials/workzone-build-1-homepage/workzone-build-1-homepage.md

 The Page Designer is now active and you can use it to design your **Home** page.

-> Note that the **Home** page can also be designed and managed from the **Administration Console** – a tool where all administration tasks are performed for SAP Build Work Zone, advanced edition.
+>The **Home** page can also be designed and managed from the **Administration Console** – a tool where all administration tasks are performed for SAP Build Work Zone, advanced edition.
 You can get to the Administration Console, by following these steps:
 >
 >1.
 Under your avatar at the top right of the screen, open the dropdown menu, and click **Administration Console**.
 >2.
 From the **Administration Console**, expand the **Area & Workspace Configuration** menu item and click **Home Page**.